Siprj/tracer-bullets/opentelmetry-experiments/README.md

 support operator so the switch to `syslog` was needed.
 After the switch there was an issue with UDP packet not being accepted by `opentelemetry-collector` (unknown cause) but this was resolved by using TCP instead.

+## 6. Experiment `loki`, `grafana`, `syslog` driver and json logs

+Mistakes were made.
+When the first experiment with `grafana` was done the expression was that it doesn't support some useful feature that `kibana` provides.
+For example the possibility to click at field and having logs being filtered by it seamed to be unreachable.
+It turns out that is no the case.
+Correct configuration and use of format `logfmt` or `json` format parsers does the trick.

+When it comes to the scenario it self the use of the `syslog` really simplifies the whole setup.
+The only thing that was a bit tricky was the use of `loki` exporter in the `opentelemetry-collector` where the default value for the `format` field was no the right one.
+THe `format` had to be set to `json`.
+After that the configuration of `grafana` streams is simple.

+SIDE NOTE: the provisioning capability of `grafana` is really nice though it is a bit incomplete.
+(Removing provisioned dashboard is pain)